Ky-Ng/Vowel-Detection-NN/readme.md

 - In the original Bell Labs research, the researchers used the heuristic 1 LPC coefficient per `1kHz` sampling rate

 ### Neural Network Motivation
-- Since LPC are linguistically grounded in vocal tract constrictions (since they are related to formants), <small>(*TODO: More citations needed for this*)</small>, each vowel exhibits has a unique LPC/Formant "fingerprint"
+- Since LPC are linguistically grounded in vocal tract constrictions (since they are related to formants), each vowel exhibits has a unique LPC/Formant "fingerprint"
 - Thus, our goal is to use a Feedforward Neural Network to classify which vowel is being produced in a speech signal

+<small>(*TODO: More citations needed for this*)</small>
 ___
 ## Technologies Used
 ### Signal Processing